underlay/tasl.io/content/specs/instance-format.md

 tasl instances can be serialized to binary files, canonically given the `.instance` file extension.

-Instances and schemas are represented separately - `.instance` file does not contain the schema for the instance.
+Instances and schemas are always represented separately - a `.instance` file does not contain the schema for the instance.
 In other words, given in-memory representation types `Schema` and `Instance`, serialization is always a function of two arguments:

 ```typescript
 declare function serialize<S extends Schema>(